Amber-MD/AmberClassic/README.md

    source AmberClassic.sh
    make test
 ```
+See the *doc/AmberClassic.pdf* file for more details.

 * Installing pre-built executables via conda
 ```
-   conda create --name AmberClassic   # you can choose the env name conda activate AmberClassic conda install dacase::amberclassic  # only linux-64 and osx-64 for now cd $CONDA_PREFIX source AmberClassic.sh
+   conda create --name AmberClassic   # you can choose the env name conda activate AmberClassic conda install dacase::amberclassic  # only linux-64 and osx-64 for now cd $CONDA_PREFIX conda install -c conda-forge parmed # optional: brings in ParmEd source AmberClassic.sh
+   .... # go to some work directory and have fun! conda deactivate  # to exit the conda environment when done
 ```
 * Conda build  (For developers)
 ```